 Below you will learn about Safety as it pertains to the iGEM competition.
 We expect all team members and instructors to review this information carefully prior to starting your iGEM project.

-For more about Safety & Security at iGEM visit us here.
+For more on Safety and Security at iGEM and projects showing excellence in Safety and Security visit us here.

 General Safety Information

 Have you found all 12 hazards in the image?

 What is Safety?

 In iGEM, we have clear expectations for teams when it comes to safety.
 Please read our What is Safety page for complete details about Safe Project Design, Safe Laboratory Work, and Safe Shipment Practices.